A breakdown in brain cell communication during Parkinson's disease

 Research summary

-Investigating synaptic health and function over time to identify early-stage modifiable therapeutic targets
+Investigating synaptic health over time in neurodegeneration to identify dysfunctional mechanisms and early stage modifiable therapeutic targets

 Vacancies